gdwnldsKSC/es40/README.md

 ## Status

 # 4/11/26 BEHAVIOR CHANGE IN SERIAL PORT OPERATION
-### I removed LF stripping from the serial port code.
+### I removed LF stripping and modified telnet negotiation.
-### It now negotiates telnet binary mode for telnet clients
+It now negotiates telnet binary mode for telnet clients
-### For non-telnet clients no negotiation happens, so any socket connection to
+For non-telnet clients no negotiation happens, so any socket connection to
-### the serial port remains without telnet connection just passes raw data.
+the serial port remains without telnet connection just passes raw data.

 This is a big change in how the serial port operates.
 It now only drips in data
 as fast as the OS can read it, avoiding overloading/crashes/overflows, etc.